Entertainment continues at The Glenridge

 8 p.m.
 Tuesday, April 21: The Cashore Marionettes in “Life in Motion”

-Unmatched in artistry, grace and refinement of movement, the internationally acclaimed Cashore Marionettes are redefining the art of puppetry, and astounding audiences in Europe, the Far East and across the United States, including stops at the Kennedy Center, Annenberg Center, Kravis Center.
+Unmatched in artistry, grace and refinement of movement, the internationally acclaimed Cashore Marionettes are redefining the art of puppetry, and astounding audiences in Europe, the Far East and across the United States, including stops at the Kennedy Center, Annenberg Center and the Kravis Center.

-Through a combination of virtuoso manipulation, humor, pathos, classic music, and poetic insight, the Cashore Marionettes take the audience on a journey that celebrates the richness of life.
+Through a combination of virtuoso manipulation, humor, pathos, classical music and poetic insight, the Cashore Marionettes take the audience on a journey that celebrates the richness of life.

 For more information about the Glenridge’s 2020 season and to purchase tickets, visit gpactix.com or call the box office at 941-552-5325.
 The Glenridge Performing Arts Center is located at 7333 Scotland Way, Sarasota.